FedEx: FedEx Logistics

-FedEx Dataworks

-A spin-off of FedEx Services, FedEx Dataworks is the youngest of FedEx's Operating Companies.
-FDW is focused on harnessing the power of the rich FedEx data ecosystem to transform the digital and physical customer experience creating solutions that build the network for what’s next by collaborating across the enterprise to integrate technology and services using Data Science and Machine Learning to help make shipping more efficient.
-Their first product was Surround, a software solution based on proactive monitoring and intervention controls across a delivery network whose first use was used in tracking critical shipments of COVID-19 vaccines.

 FedEx Office

 FedEx Office is the retail arm of the corporation offering print and photocopy services, business services including signage and marketing, and retail sales of FedEx shipping services.
-The unit also includes FedEx SameDay City, a same-day delivery service.
-FedEx Office was formerly an independent company, Kinko's, until it was acquired by FedEx in 2004 and rebranded FedEx Kinko's.
-It was again rebranded in June 2008 becoming FedEx Office.
+The unit also included FedEx SameDay City, a same-day delivery service.
+FedEx Office was formerly an independent company, Kinko's, until it was acquired by FedEx in 2004 and rebranded as FedEx Kinko's.
+It was again rebranded in June 2008, becoming FedEx Office.
 Its divisions include: